|Course Length:||3 Years Full-Time|

 |Location:||St James', Manchester|

-Paramedics are highly skilled practitioners who work in challenging, exciting and dynamic environments at the frontline of the NHS, ensuring patients are provided with the best possible care outside of the hospital environment.
-The role requires knowledge and skills in areas such as anatomy and physiology, pharmacology, illness and disease, clinical assessment, legal and ethical issues, leadership and teamwork.
-This programme is for anyone seeking a career at the frontline of healthcare and is taught primarily at our Manchester City Centre location.
-It includes placements across Greater Manchester and the North West of England in both urgent/emergency care and wider health and social care settings to help your development as an evidence-based and research-aware paramedic.
-In addition, the programme requires approximately three weeks of study at the Edge Hill University campus in Ormskirk.
+If you can picture yourself as the first blue-light service on the scene of a serious incident, holding your nerve, relying on extensive training, education and experience, and delivering potentially life-saving treatment, you may have what it takes to be a paramedic.
+Paramedics are highly skilled practitioners who work in challenging and dynamic environments on the front line of the health service, ensuring patients are provided with the best possible care outside the hospital environment.
+The role requires knowledge and skills in areas such as anatomy and physiology, pharmacology, illness and disease, clinical assessment, decision making, legal and ethical issues, leadership and teamwork.
+Taught primarily at St James’, our Manchester city centre location, you will practice clinical scenarios in our immersive skills and simulation suite and experience front line service with emergency ambulance crews, taking advantage of placements across the North West of England in both urgent/emergency care and wider health and social care settings.
+You will also be required to travel to the Edge Hill University campus in Ormskirk for a small number of taught sessions, assessments and learning opportunities during the programme.

 What will I study?